leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

        * A collection of statements in a single, named "policy" document, which has an Oracle Cloud ID (OCID) assigned to it
        * The overall body of policies your organization uses to control access to resources

-     A **compartment** is a collection of related resources that can be accessed only by certain groups that have been given permission by an administrator in your organization.
+     A **compartment** is a collection of related resources that can be accessed only by certain groups that an administrator has permitted your organization.

-     To use Oracle Cloud Infrastructure, you must be given the required type of access in a policy written by an administrator, whether you're using the Console, or the REST API with a software development kit (SDK), a command-line interface (CLI), or some other tool.
-If you try to perform an action, and receive a message that you don’t have permission, or are unauthorized, then confirm with your tenancy administrator the type of access you've been granted, and which compartment you should work in.
+     To use Oracle Cloud Infrastructure, you must be given the required type of access in a policy written by an administrator, whether using the Console or the REST API with a software development kit (SDK) or a command-line interface (CLI), or some other tool.
+If you try to perform an action and receive a message that you don't have permission, or are unauthorized, then confirm with your tenancy administrator the type of access you've been granted and which compartment you should work in.

-     For administrators: The policy in "Let database admins manage DB systems" lets the specified group do everything with databases, and related database resources.
+     For administrators: The policy in "Let database admins manage DB systems" lets the specified group do everything with databases and related database resources.

     ![Policy Statement](./images/policy-statement.png " ")

      If you're new to policies, then see [Getting Started with Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policygetstarted.htm) and [Common Policies] (https://docs.oracle.com/en-us/iaas/Content/Identity/policiescommon/commonpolicies.htm).
-If you want to dig deeper into writing policies for databases, then see [Details for the Database Service](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/databasepolicyreference.htm).
+If you want to dig deeper into writing database policies, see [Details for the Database Service](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/databasepolicyreference.htm).

 ## Task 2: Prepare the Network Setup for Exadata Database Service on Dedicated Infrastructure